-Part 5: Independent Practice Lesson 5 3 Which detail best supports the idea that Juan's mother encourages her son's interests?
-She tells him that her sewing machine doesn't require fixing.
-She gives him some pillowcases to sew on his own.
-C She sends him outside to play ball instead of sewing.
-D She gives him a notebook for sketching and drawing.
-What is one reason Juan chooses to play soccer with his friends instead of continuing to sew?
-He knew that he needed to practice if he wanted to improve his soccer skills. В He did not want his friends to think he was rude for keeping them waiting.
-C He thought that his father would not approve of his interest in sewing.
-D He was concerned that his friends might make fun of his sewing talent.
+Part 5: Independent Practice

+- 3 Which detail best supports the idea that Juan's mother encourages her son's interests? - She tells him that her sewing machine doesn't require fixing. - She gives him some pillowcases to sew on his own. - C She sends him outside to play ball instead of sewing. - D She gives him a notebook for sketching and drawing. - What is one reason Juan chooses to play soccer with his friends instead of continuing to sew? - He knew that he needed to practice if he wanted to improve his soccer skills. - В He did not want his friends to think he was rude for keeping them waiting. - C He thought that his father would not approve of his interest in sewing. - D He was concerned that his friends might make fun of his sewing talent.

-Juan seems somewhat embarrassed about his strong interest in sewing.
-W which you agree or disagree with that statement.
-Use at least two details support your answer.
+5 Juan seems somewhat embarrassed about his strong interest in sewing.
+Write a paragraph in which you agree or disagree with that statement.
+Use at least two details from the story to support your answer.